 - Review your credit report for mistakes and request corrections.
 You can order one free credit report per year from each of the three major credit bureaus (Equifax®, Experian® and TransUnion®) at AnnualCreditReport.com.
 Check out our step-by-step guidance on disputing any inaccuracies or mistakes.

 - Avoid opening new accounts right before a major purchase like a home or car.
 New accounts can affect the average age of your credit history and score, possibly disqualifying you from better loans.

 Get Focused on Your Score

-Lenders check your credit score when you submit a loan application, so shouldn’t you, too?
-Know your credit score ahead of applying for your next loan so you can improve it, if needed.
-If you're the primary cardholder for your Navy Federal Credit Card, you can access your FICO Score at any time.
-Simply sign in to your online account and view your credit score right now.
+Lenders at financial institutions check your credit score when you submit a loan application, so shouldn’t you, too?
+Know your credit score ahead of applying for your next personal loan so you can improve it, if needed.
+Navy Federal’s Mission: Credit Confidence dashboard lets you check your credit score and provides a wealth of resources for anyone who is building, rebuilding, or simply managing their credit.